StevenGeller/youtube-transcriber-mcp/README.md

 ### Speaker Diarization

-The transcriber now includes built-in local speaker diarization that works without any external APIs or tokens.
+The transcriber includes built-in local speaker diarization that works completely offline without any external APIs or tokens.
 It automatically:

 - Detects the number of speakers in the video
 - Segments the audio by speaker